depcheck/depcheck/README.md

 `--json`: Output results in JSON.
 When not specified, depcheck outputs in human friendly format.

 `--ignores`: A comma separated array containing package names to ignore.
 It can be glob expressions.
-Example, `--ignores=eslint,babel`.
+Example, `--ignores=eslint,babel-*`.

 `--ignore-dirs`: A comma separated array containing directory names to ignore.
 Example, `--ignore-dirs=dist,coverage`.